🌺 Dear Reader,

 There is a more vulnerable kind of writing that we all long — and often, are afraid — to do.
 This is the kind that can get so close to the heart’s yearning that the closer we get, the more our conditioned protections warn us away.
 So to let you know that I am no stranger to the kinds of things that you may go through when the desire to write arises — whatever I know, I know from lived experience as well as sometime inspiration — I want to share some of my own writing with you.
 Some has been published, some has not.
 That’s not the significant part.
 What matters is whether it pulses, brings you into it, gives you something of your own.

-#3 is a fragment of a larger memoir called The Blessings Ledger (the forerunner of The Portable Blessings Ledger, which is available on this site for you to read and work with).
+#3 is a fragment of a larger memoir called The Blessings Ledger (the forerunner of The Portable Blessings Ledger, which is available on this site to read and work with).
 The fragment here, “Like Smoke,” was written in the early 2000s about something that happened in the late 1950s.
 The confluence of poverty and shame is not an unusual one; this was one of my experiences of it.